zudello/zudello-knowledge-base/Knowledge Base/9 Purchasing module/Creating and coding a purchase order.md

 # Creating and coding a purchase order

-Save time on purchasing with Zudello's lightning fast purchase order creation.
+Save time on purchasing with Zudello's lightning-fast purchase order creation.
 This guide explains how to create and code purchase orders and submit them for approval.
 ## Best practices

 To ensure smooth document processing: